 Northern Brewer’s Homebrewing Starter Kit is one of the top options on the market.
 Each kit comes with everything you need to brew authentic craft beers at home, including an IPA ingredient pack, a bubbler, tubing, bottle filler, brewery cleaners, and enough bottles and caps for 12 beer bottles and two carriers.

-Best Budget: A History of the World in 6 Glasses
+Best for History Buffs: A History of the World in 6 Glasses by Tom Standage

 This book is both a crash course on world history and the history of beverages (including beer, wine, spirits, coffee, tea and Coca-Cola), sharing the story of humanity through the perspective of these drinks.
 All in all, Standage does an excellent job of weaving in historical facts with spirited storytelling, making this a must-read for every drinker.